-We’re excited to let you know that Kite and the RNLI have teamed up again and added to our bespoke range of baby clothes.
+We’re delighted to let you know that Kite and the RNLI continue to team up and this season we have added to our bespoke range of baby clothes.

-Designed for the youngest members of your crew, your little one can look the part this summer and support their good work.
+Designed for the youngest members of your crew, your little ones can look the part this summer and you can help to support the RNLI's good work.

 The charity, based right on our doorstep in Poole, Dorset, has been saving lives at sea for nearly 200 years.

 Read on to learn more about the RNLI and the styles we’ve developed together, and to pick up some tips to help you stay safe at the beach.

 About the RNLI